 Every organisation should consider measuring their actions and impacts.
 It’s easy to come up with ideas about what could be measured, but defining truly effective and informative metrics can be challenging.
 Here are the most important aspects to consider.

 Good metrics can be tested in four categories.
-Every metric should fulfill these four prerequisites in order to produce reliable data to act on.
-The categories are:
+Every metric should fulfil these four prerequisites in order to produce reliable data to act on.

 Avoid the common pitfalls of measuring